VisitorsCoverage logo

 Following the outbreak of the Zika virus, travel insurance sales have skyrocketed, due to many travelers taking precautions when traveling to affected regions.
 Even though you may not be able to cancel your trip for full reimbursement if you purchased your policy after the outbreak, travelers are advised to carry travel insurance with them when visiting the the affected areas, as it is uncertain how you might react to a Zika virus infection.

-Where is the Zika Virus?
+Where Is the Zika Virus?

 As of February 4, 2016, the regions with active transmission of the Zika virus include: